What does the Equality Act mean for people with sight loss?

 People can challenge discrimination in different ways.
 These range from raising a complaint or grievance to starting a court case.
 The first step should be to make a complaint (or raise a grievance for employment situations).
 Many disputes can be resolved through making a complaint.
 However, if this does not work, seek advice from RNIB Legal Rights Service.
 Remember – there are time limits for taking court action.
 These are three months starting from the date discrimination happened for employment cases and six months for other cases – so check the date of the discrimination to ensure deadlines are not missed.

-RNIB’s Legal Rights Service has produced an Equality Act Toolkit that can help people challenge discrimination.
+RNIB’s Legal Rights team has produced an Equality Act Toolkit that can help people challenge discrimination.
 The Toolkit guides people through making an effective complaint and includes a standard letter that they can send to service providers with their own complaint letter.
 There are also factsheets or call 0303 123 9999.